splitbrain/pinoutleaf/README.md

 ### offsets

-By default the pin rows will sit on the edge of the defined board size.
+By default, the pin rows will sit on the edge of the defined board size.
 Sometimes you might want to define your board's size larger than the actual pin area is.
 You then can use the offsets setting to move a pi row further in.

 For example the Raspberry Pi has two rows of Pins all the way to the right edge of a much larger board.
 In this case you might want to define the overall size of the board but then offset the left row of pins so it moves over nearly to the right edge.